-The images below describe materials that are felt to be less successful in this climate.

-Smooth panels, particularly in large format had not weathered well.
-Smooth tiling, brick or terracotta in a stack bond pattern do not weather well.
-Timber cladding weathers unevenly depending on prevailing winds.
-Laminated panels were noted to exhibit signs of delaminating.
+- The images below describe materials that are less successful - Smooth panels, particularly in large format had not weathered well. - Smooth tiling, brick or terracotta in a stack bond pattern do not weather well. - Timber cladding weathers unevenly depending on prevailing winds. - Laminated panels were noted to exhibit signs of delaminating.